 Don't let the so-called "most depressing day of the year" get you down.
 Time to show Monday bum-day who's boss.

 So there's this thing called "Blue Monday" that rolls around every January, just to remind us how miserable the dead of winter is.
 It lands on the third Monday of January (the most Monday-ish month), and has been dubbed the "most depressing day of the year."
-(Believe it or not, it even has its own website.)
+(Believe it or not, it even has its own Wikipedia page.)

 PSA: Blue Monday is not to be confused with the serious instance of seasonal affective disorder (SAD) or clinical depression.
 As entertaining as it is to complain about the January blues, it's still not the same as being diagnosed with a real depressive disorder.
 (Although, turns out, SAD might not even exist.)